1. Home

 Compliant

 Are you bid compliant?
 Every bid will come with a host of pass/fail requirements.
 Failing on one will likely disqualify your submission.
-A thorough pre-qualification will clarify the necessary accreditations, financial thresholds, insurances etc., meaning you don’t waste time responding if you fall short.

 The devil is often in the detail with tender documents, so properly scrutinising to ensure your organisation is compliant is always worth the time.